YaraFahrHWR/AKWIJahresTagung2025CallForPaper/README.md

 challenges of AI governance in the context of IPA.
 Drawing on qualitative data from expert interviews, it reveals tensions between ethical aspirations, regulatory demands, and practical implementation.
-Key findings highlight the importance of cross-disciplinary collaboration, adaptive governance, and ethical maturity in addressing emerging compliance frameworks such as the EU AI Act.
+Key findings highlight the importance of cross-disciplinary collaboration, adaptive governance, and ethical maturity in addressing emerging compliance frameworks.
 The study offers early empirical insights into how governance dynamics shape IPA development within enabling organizations.

 **Keywords**:
-Intelligent Process Automation, AI Governance, AI Ethics
+Intelligent Process Automation, AI Governance, AI Ethics, EU AI Act